Babbal Rai

-Simranjeet Singh Rai, known professionally as Babbal Rai, is an Indian singer, songwriter and film actor associated with Punjabi language music and films.
+Babbal Rai is an Indian Punjabi singer, songwriter and film actor.

-Personal life

-Babbal Rai married Indian actress Aarushi Sharma on 11 July 2025.
-The couple's wedding ceremony was held in two ceremonies, which included both Hindu and Sikh rituals.

 Music career

 Rai made his career debut with the album Sau Putt: The First Chapter, which brought him into the limelight in the music industry.
 The album, which was brought by the label Point Zero in March 2010, however was not a huge hit as Rai was unable to come to India and promote the album.
 Meanwhile, he worked and collected money for making music and videos.
 In 2012, he released the single "Sohni".
 It is reported that Rai feels that his claim to fame is to sing what he feels from his heart.

 In 2014, Babbal released his second album, Girlfriend, under the label Speed Records.

 Film career

 Rai began his film career with a special guest appearance in the Punjabi film Singh vs Kaur in 2013, starring Gippy Grewal and Surveen Chawla.
 In 2014, he featured in his debut film Mr & Mrs 420, along with Jassi Gill, Yuvraj Hans, Binnu Dhillon and Jaswinder Bhalla, and appeared in a dual-role cameo, a first in Punjabi film industry.